madless/TestReadme/README.md

 ```
 uniqueExternalVideoId - unique video or channel id in your app, that can be used by Promethean to identify your content.

-11. If you have your own player you need to notify ptv player controller about your current player status you should call all these methods:
+11. If you have your own player you need to notify ptv player controller about your current player status you should call all these methods:\n

-`void onPlayerStarting()` - call this method when your player is starting or buffering
+`void onPlayerStarting()` - call this method when your player is starting or buffering\n
-`void onPlayerStarted()` - call this method when your player is started playing for the first time
+`void onPlayerStarted()` - call this method when your player is started playing for the first time\n
-`void onPlayerResumed()` - call this method when your player is resumed from pausing
+`void onPlayerResumed()` - call this method when your player is resumed from pausing\n
-`void onPlayerPaused()` - call this method when your player is paused
+`void onPlayerPaused()` - call this method when your player is paused\n
-`void onPlayingEnded()` - call this method when the video is over and your player finished playing
+`void onPlayingEnded()` - call this method when the video is over and your player finished playing\n
-`void onPlayerError()` - call this method when some error occurred during the playback
+`void onPlayerError()` - call this method when some error occurred during the playback\n
-`void setVideoStreamSize(width, height)` - call this method to set proper video stream size (size of PlayerView without black lines)
+`void setVideoStreamSize(width, height)` - call this method to set proper video stream size (size of PlayerView without black lines)\n